"WE RISE BY EMPOWERING AND LIFTING OTHERS UP" DR SANDY

 ORCID ID: https://orcid.org/0000-0002-3237-2541

 CURRENT ACTIVE PROJECTS

 1. Research projects in the Higher Education Setting (Universities):

-c.)
-Inclusion teaching strategies of primary teachers with less than 5 years and more than 25 years experience
+b.)
+Inclusion teaching strategies of primary teachers in N.S.W. with less than 5 years and more than 25 years experience

 3. #PSTchat at 8pm (AEST) on TWITTER- Vision-To support pre-service teachers and early career teachers

 4. Consultant- Currently preparing workshops on: